 AATF’s Executive Director Dr Canisius Kanangire urged experts to safeguard their work by engaging in public education to counter misinformation and myths on agricultural biotechnology.

-Dr Theo Knight Jones, Principal Scientist at the International Livestock Research Institute (ILRI), while making a presentation on Implications of Misinformation in Livestock Disease Management and Vaccine Decision-making: FMD Case Study, highlighted the importance of debates on disease impact, using mathematical models to inform policy, and need for strong governance throughout the regulation of medicines, with independent evaluation, and the award of contracts with diligence and without conflict of interest.
+Dr Theo Knight Jones, Principal Scientist at The International Livestock Research Institute (ILRI), while making a presentation on Implications of Misinformation in Livestock Disease Management and Vaccine Decision-making: FMD Case Study, highlighted the importance of debates on disease impact, using mathematical models to inform policy, and need for strong governance throughout the regulation of medicines, with independent evaluation, and the award of contracts with diligence and without conflict of interest.

 East Africa Legislative Assembly’s (EALA) MP Uwumukiza Francoise labeled it “a great event indeed full of amazing and successful stories”, and Nigerian PBR Cowpea farmer Khalid Umar Salihu made a powerful presentation on his experience with the improved, Pod Borer Resistant Cowpea, and benefits he has accrued since adoption including higher yields, less attacks by pests, more income, and an overall improved livelihood, despite falsehoods surrounding it.

-Key among commitments made were to work towards strengthened African-led engagement initiatives and dialogue platforms to enhance science outreach, to call upon African research institutions to mainstream science communication and to advocate for strengthening existing multistakeholder, transdisciplinary, multisectoral dialogues.
+At the end of the symposium, key among commitments made were to work towards strengthened African-led engagement initiatives and dialogue platforms to enhance science outreach, to call upon African research institutions to mainstream science communication and to advocate for strengthening existing multistakeholder, transdisciplinary, multisectoral dialogues.

 Others included to work with member states and regional bodies to establish a think-tank that will rapidly respond to contentious issues, to co-develop a digital reference point for commonly used scientific terminologies, to develop communication tools for misinformation and disinformation sensing, to call on governments to increase investment in science, technology and innovations, and to call on partners to invest in advanced fact checking systems that leverage artificial intelligence.

 At the end of the symposium, ISAAA AfriCenter and Iowa State University announced the signing of a memorandum of understanding to promote collaboration in teaching, research and outreach.
-This partnership will empower researchers to effectively communicate and translate their work for societal benefit.
+This

 By Peter Theuri, Digital Communications Officer, ISAAA AfriCenter